Creating Neurodiversity-Affirming Classrooms: Inclusive Strategies to Support Neurodivergent Students

 Schools that promote neurodiversity-affirming approaches are more likely to foster creativity, drive innovation, and reduce drop-out rates among neurodivergent students.

-How to Create a Neurodiversity-Affirming Classroom
+How to Create Neurodiversity-Affirming Classrooms: Practical Strategies

 As the concept of neurodiversity-affirming models continues to gain traction, now is an opportune time to implement these principles in the classroom.

-Implement Individualized Education Plans (IEPs): An IEP, is crafted collaboratively with the child's caregiver(s) and outlines support needs for students with disabilities.
-It identifies each student's unique challenges, interests, strengths, and educational expectations.
 However, challenges can arise in post-secondary education where IEP documentation may not transfer seamlessly.
 Professors can encourage students to utilize disability centers for support and ensure they know how to access accommodations.

 A quiet workplace to limit distractions